woojinv/pomodoro-timer/README.md

 ## Currently working on

-navbar using radio buttons as the options.

 ## Done

 ## TODO

-# pomodoro-timer-v2
+- style radio buttons to look like buttons